-At Celebrity Laser & Skin Care in North Vancouver, we use advanced technologies like Alexandrite 755 nm and ProWave 770 to treat a wider range of hair types—including blonde.
-Whether you’re treating your full body or just a few areas, we match the laser to your skin tone and hair texture for real, lasting results.
+At Celebrity Laser & Skin Care in North Vancouver, we use advanced technologies like Alexandrite 755 nm and ProWave 770 to treat a wider range of hair types, including blonde.
+Whether you are treating your full body or just a few areas, we match the laser to your skin tone and hair texture for lasting results.

 Laser hair removal works by using concentrated light energy to target and heat the hair follicle.
 The laser is absorbed by melanin, the pigment that gives hair its colour.
 This heat damages the follicle just enough to slow or stop future hair growth.

-For laser treatment to be effective, three key factors need to align:
+For laser treatment to be effective, three key factors need to line up:

-Because blonde hair contains less melanin, it’s harder for traditional lasers to “see” and treat it effectively—but that’s where advanced devices come in.
+Because blonde hair contains less melanin, it is harder for traditional lasers to “see” and treat it effectively, but that is where advanced devices come in.

 Advances That Improve Results for Blonde Hair